richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 The third step is to instruct Travis CI what to do when new code is uploaded to an activated GitHub.

-You can instruct Travis what to do using a build script, which is a plaintext file named *.travis.yml*.
+Travis is instructed what to do using a build script, which is a plaintext file named *.travis.yml*.
 The file name starts with a dot, which makes it a hidden file on UNIX systems.
 The '.yml' extension is an abbreviation of 'Yet another Markup Language'.
-You can instruct Travis CI to do anything you can do on within the bash command language.
+Travis CI is instructed in the bash command language.

-In your project's root folder, create a file named *.travis.yml*, and put the following text in it:
+In the project's root folder, create a file named *.travis.yml*, and put the following text in it:

 ```
 language: r